tinodo/obsclient/README.md

 # ObsClient
-A .NET WebSocket Client for OBS Studio version 28 and up.
+A complete .NET WebSocket Client for OBS Studio version 28 and up.

 ```
 ObsClient client = new();